-For verification, fractographic examination of tested baseline-specimens is used to ascertain the level of machining damage at the fracture origin.
-In some instances, undetected grinding-induced damage may combine or join with the inherent flaw that acts as the source or origin of fracture.
+For verification, fractographic examination of tested baseline specimens is used to ascertain the level of machining damage at the fracture origin.
+In some instances, undetected grinding-induced damage may combine or join with the inherent flaw that acts as a hybrid source or origin of fracture.
+(Refer to Salem, et. al., 1996.)
 This may impose a negative bias on the measured strength result.
 Fractographic analysis of broken specimens is highly recommended to characterize the types, locations, and sizes of fracture origins as well as to detect stable crack extension due to slow crack growth.